arielgee/Sage-Like/.misc/tasks.md

 * attachments in those feeds are not played => Maybe due to redirect or slow resource download https://cdn.kuechenstud.io/feeds/ldn-mp3.xml http://feeds.megaphone.fm/intercepted
+* feedPreview: acquire favicon using feed's webPageUrl in createFeedTitleElements() instead of urlFeed in onDOMContentLoaded(). both? whereas the webPageUrl is done last?
+	* sometimes the favicon from the webPageUrl is the correct one. sometimes the urlFeed originate from some feeds provider on a different website
 ---

 ## Now
-* feedPreview: acquire favicon using feed's webPageUrl in createFeedTitleElements() instead of urlFeed in onDOMContentLoaded(). both? whereas the webPageUrl is done last?
 ---